colis-anr/colis-language/README.md

 |   7  | Unsupported utility (only with option --fail-on-unknown-utility)
 |   8  | Unsupported option for a supported utility (only with option --fail-on-unknown-utility)
 |   9  | Error in pretty-printing (Shell or CoLiS)
-|  10  | In symbolic execution: No error states found, but maximum number of loop iterations reached for some state
+|  10  | Symbolic execution: No error states found, but some execution were not covered by symbolic execution